Legend383838/AresClient-Deobf/README.md

 This client is nearly 100% pasted, code is the definition of shit.

-# This repositry is licensed under the omaTechnologies Public License (OPL-1)
+# This repository is licensed under the omaTechnologies Public License (OPL-1)